Skip to Content

 thread weight for upholstery

-2. Select bonded nylon threads for superior durability factors and flexibility
+2. Tex 90 bonded nylon for heavy materials, providing 15lb durability with flexibility

 Thread Weight for Decorative Stitching